rhish9h/apaceInventory/README.md

 # apaceInventory

-Mini erp system to manage the inventory of apace.
+## Mini erp system to manage the inventory of apace.

+The system consists of 2 modules:
+    - Order management
+    - Material management